-Virginia law authorizes statewide training for workers and supervisors on identification and response to child sex trafficking.
+Virginia law tasks the Child-Protective Services Unit with providing training for workers and supervisors on identification and response to child sex trafficking.
 Pursuant to Va.
 Code Ann. § 63.2-1502(14) (Establishment of Child-Protective Services Unit; duties),

 There is created a Child-Protective Services Unit in the Department that shall have the following powers and duties: